 The college has a reputation for excellence.
 During your time at St John Bosco your daughter or son will experience a range of spiritual, pastoral, curricular, and co-curricular programs designed to meet their learning needs.

 Our role as a school community is to work in partnership in the formation of resilient and confident young women and men of faith, who have the courage to be themselves and are equipped to be discerning and caring members of the wider community.
 We aim to be a college ‘that prepares for life’.

-Our Twilight Tours provide an opportunity to meet our Leadership Team and experience our beautiful grounds and wonderful facilities.
 We believe a Bosco education offers something unique, and I would love to welcome you to our school and experience our beautiful grounds and wonderful facilities.